Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### Testing

-#### TODO Ideas
-- Debouncer for search and Debouncer for 'storage save search-state' - this would need timing tests before and after to justify

 ### Distribution & Marketing
 Video demo idea: Open GMail, insert a 'template' and search and replace {NAME} with an actual name